zzhangjii/learning-library/workshops/monolithic-to-microservice/lab-guides/LabGuide050.md

   ![](images/050/50-40.PNG)

 - Set a password for the VNC Server.
 You be prompted for the password when you connect via VNC Viewer.
+Say **n** to the `view-only password` prompt.
 Type:

   ```
   vncpasswd